sxxxhjjj/666/README.md

 end

 function GetFarmTargetDangerRange()
-    return AntiJeffreyRange
+    local base = GetFarmJeffreyAvoidRange and GetFarmJeffreyAvoidRange() or 50 return math.max(base, DarkDimensionJeffreyAvoidRange or 70, 65)
 end

 function IsFarmTargetSafeFromJeffrey(mob, forceRefresh)
-    if not EnhancedDarkDimensionEnabled then return true end if not mob or not mob.Parent then return false end if IsJeffreyName(mob.Name) or IsMobTemporarilyBlocked(mob) then return false end
+    if not IsFarmJeffreyAvoidActive or not IsFarmJeffreyAvoidActive() then return true end if not mob or not mob.Parent then return false end if IsJeffreyName(mob.Name) or IsMobTemporarilyBlocked(mob) then return false end